Variable Local Restriction (MA)

 Minimum restriction area —

-lower boundary of the area of the passage section of the local flow constriction
+the lower boundary of the area of the passage section of the local narrowing of the flow

 Details

-The lower limit of the cross-sectional area of the local flow constriction.
+The lower boundary of the area of the passage section of the local narrowing of the flow.
 You can use this parameter to represent the leakage area.
-If the value on the AR port is less than Minimum restriction area, it is equated to this value to prevent further reduction of the through-flow cross-section.
+If the value on the AR port is less than Minimum restriction area, then it is equated to this value in order to prevent further reduction of the passage section.

 Dependencies

-To use this parameter, set the parameter Restriction type to Variable
+To use this parameter, set for the parameter Restriction type meaning Variable.

 |